Testing autoscaling locally#

 If rand is given (as either worker or any), kill a random node.

-The fake multinode docker node provider provides fully fledged nodes in their own containers.
-However, some limitations still remain:
+The fake multinode docker node provider creates fully fledged nodes in their own containers.
+However, some limitations remain:

-1. Configurations for auth, setup, initialization, Ray start, file sync, and anything cloud-specific are not supported (but might be in the future).
+1. Configurations for auth, setup, initialization, Ray start, file sync, and anything cloud-specific aren’t supported, but might be in the future.

-2. It’s necessary to limit the number of nodes / node CPU / object store memory to avoid overloading your local machine.
+2. You must limit the number of nodes, node CPU, and object store memory to avoid overloading your local machine.

-3. In docker-in-docker setups, a careful setup has to be followed to make the fake multinode docker provider work (see below).
+3. In docker-in-docker setups, you must follow a careful setup to make the fake multinode docker provider work.
+See the following sections.

-The containers will mount two locations to host storage:
+The containers mount two locations to host storage:

-• /cluster/node: This location (in the container) will point to cluster_dir/nodes/<node_id> (on the host).
-This location is individual per node, but it can be used so that the host can examine contents stored in this directory.
+• /cluster/node: This location (in the container) points to cluster_dir/nodes/<node_id> (on the host).
+This location is individual per node, so the host can examine contents stored in this directory.

-• /cluster/shared: This location (in the container) will point to cluster_dir/shared (on the host).
+• /cluster/shared: This location (in the container) points to cluster_dir/shared (on the host).
 This location is shared across nodes and effectively acts as a shared filesystem (comparable to NFS).

 Setting up in a Docker-in-Docker (dind) environment#

-When setting up in a Docker-in-Docker (dind) environment (e.g. the Ray OSS Buildkite environment), some things have to be kept in mind.
+When setting up in a Docker-in-Docker (dind) environment, such as the Ray OSS Buildkite environment, keep some things in mind.
 To make this clear, consider these concepts:

-• The host is the not-containerized machine on which the code is executed (e.g. Buildkite runner)
+• The host is the non-containerized machine that executes the code, for example a Buildkite runner.

 • The outer container is the container running directly on the host.
-In the Ray OSS Buildkite environment, two containers are started - a dind network host and a container with the Ray source code and wheel in it.
+In the Ray OSS Buildkite environment, two containers are started: a dind network host and a container with the Ray source code and wheel.

 • The inner container is a container started by the fake multinode docker node provider.

 The control plane for the multinode docker node provider lives in the outer container.
-However, docker compose commands are executed from the connected docker-in-docker network.
+However, docker compose commands run from the connected docker-in-docker network.
 In the Ray OSS Buildkite environment, this is the dind-daemon container running on the host docker.
-If you e.g. mounted /var/run/docker.sock from the host instead, it would be the host docker daemon.
-We will refer to both as the host daemon from now on.
+For example, if you mounted /var/run/docker.sock from the host instead, it would be the host docker daemon.
+We refer to both as the host daemon from now on.

-The outer container modifies files that have to be mounted in the inner containers (and modified from there as well).
-This means that the host daemon also has to have access to these files.
+The outer container modifies files that must be mounted in the inner containers and modified from there as well.
+This means that the host daemon must also have access to these files.

-Similarly, the inner containers expose ports - but because the containers are actually started by the host daemon, the ports are also only accessible on the host (or the dind container).
+Similarly, the inner containers expose ports, but because the host daemon starts the containers, the ports are only accessible on the host or the dind container.

-For the Ray OSS Buildkite environment, we thus set some environment variables:
+For the Ray OSS Buildkite environment, we set the following environment variables:

 • RAY_TEMPDIR="/ray-mount".
 This environment variable defines where the temporary directory for the cluster files should be created.
-This directory has to be accessible by the host, the outer container, and the inner container.
+This directory must be accessible to the host, the outer container, and the inner container.
 In the inner container, we can control the directory name.

 • RAY_HOSTDIR="/ray".
-In the case where the shared directory has a different name on the host, we can rewrite the mount points dynamically.
+When the shared directory has a different name on the host, we can rewrite the mount points dynamically.
 In this example, the outer container is started with -v /ray:/ray-mount or similar, so the directory on the host is /ray and in the outer container /ray-mount (see RAY_TEMPDIR).

-• RAY_TESTHOST="dind-daemon" As the containers are started by the host daemon, we can’t just connect to localhost, as the ports are not exposed to the outer container.
+• RAY_TESTHOST="dind-daemon".
+Because the host daemon starts the containers, we can’t connect to localhost.
+The ports aren’t exposed to the outer container.
 Thus, we can set the Ray host with this environment variable.

-Lastly, docker-compose obviously requires a docker image.
-The default docker image is rayproject/ray:nightly.
-The docker image requires openssh-server to be installed and enabled.
-In Buildkite we build a new image from rayproject/ray:nightly-py38-cpu to avoid installing this on the fly for every node (which is the default way).
+Lastly, Docker Compose requires a Docker image.
+The default Docker image is rayproject/ray:nightly.
+The Docker image requires openssh-server to be installed and enabled.
+In Buildkite, we build a new image from rayproject/ray:nightly-py38-cpu to avoid installing this on the fly for every node, which is the default.
 This base image is built in one of the previous build steps.

 Thus, we set